-Julia Silverman attended Michigan because of the RC, where she studied Spanish, took printmaking, forums, and was both a mentee and mentor in the MAP program.
+Julia S. attended Michigan because of the RC, where she studied Spanish, took printmaking, forums, and was both a mentee and mentor in the MAP program.
 Outside of the RC, Julia was interested in the subject of gender and health in her history major and more.
 Beyond her work as a CNA, Julia collaborated with various students on an initiative to bring free menstrual products to campus in an equitable and sustainable way.
 She also served as an editor in chief for the campus’ satire newspaper The Every Three Weekly, and worked at the Lawyer’s Club Dining Hall, Taubman Library, Hillel, and Cardamom Restaurant.
-She has been working as a technical writer focused on data privacy and cybersecurity education and hopes to continue to explore all of her interests and practice creativity in the future.
-Julia is grateful for the communities she found on campus, and she’d like to thank her friends, family, and educators for their support through college, and the Residential College for this honor.
+She has been working as a technical writer focused on data privacy.

 Elana Weberman is a Social Theory and Practice major concentrating in Food Sustainability, graduating with honors and membership in Phi Beta Kappa National Honor Society.
 During her time at Michigan, she contributed to initiatives focused on food sustainability, mental health, and Judaism.
 She advanced food sustainability research with her senior thesis on Sustainable Food Pedagogy partnering with MDining, the Residential College, Program in the Environment, and School of Public Health.
 Elana is also a Graham Sustainability Scholar, President of Hillel’s Sustainability Committee, and the Event Manager for the University of Michigan Sustainable Food Program (UMSFP).
 Promoting a campus culture of well-being, Elana is a group leader for Wolverine Support Network and a Peer Counselor for U-M Counseling and Psychological Services (CAPS), supporting students with empathy through all they are experiencing.
 After studying abroad in Jerusalem, Israel on the Nachshon Project Fellowship Elana was inspired to return.
 Following graduation, she will lead an Israel-based gap year program called KIVUNIM focused on building world consciousness.